fballiano/openmage-image-cleaner/README.md

-# The best image cleaner for Magento 1.x and OpenMage
+# The best image cleaner for OpenMage (and Magento 1.9)

 Features
 ---------